soluble-io/soluble-mediatools/README.md

 Toolbox for video conversions, transcoding, querying, thumbnailing... wraps around ffmpeg and ffprobe.
-Relies on symfony/process under the hood and generally likes PSR (psr-log, psr-container), php 7.1 strict mode and ensure that substitution is possible when you need to customize (L in SOLID).
+Relies on symfony/process under the hood and generally likes PSR (psr-log, psr-container), php 7.1 strict mode and ensure that substitution is possible when you need to customize (SOLID friendly).

 ## Status